TaliesinDS/MangaDex/README.md

 - Suwayomi connection utilities (auth modes, categories, throttling)

 It includes a Tkinter-based GUI with live command preview and presets, plus a direct command-line interface for automation.

 ---

+## Why “Seiyomi”?

+- Name: Seiyomi (整読み) combines 整 (sei, “organize/order”) with 読み (yomi, “reading”).
+- Meaning: “Organize reading” — a nod to how this tool manages, migrates, and tidies your Suwayomi library.
+- Icon: A white 整 glyph on black with a light‑blue ring, optimized to scale cleanly as a 16–256 px app icon.

+This mirrors the tradition of names like Tachiyomi (立ち読み, “stand and read”) and Suwayomi (座り読み, “sit and read”).
+Seiyomi focuses on organizing and curating your library.

+---